Tox-Archive/Tox-blog/source/_drafts/Update-on-the-state-of-Tox.md

 You can also download the modified Toxic by installing toxic-beta from our Apt and Yum repos and running ``toxic-beta``.
 Keep in mind that this copy is totally isolated from your existing Toxic install to prevent issues.

-Please be aware that this is experimential testing code that will not work with the regular Tox network until we've finished it and merged it with master.
+Please be aware that this is experimental testing code that will not work with the regular Tox network until we've finished it and merged it with master.
 You can follow development on the #tox-groupchats
 IRC channel on Freenode.

 #Audio filtering and echo cancellation